John Paul Jones House

 The John Paul Jones House is a historic house at 43 Middle Street in Portsmouth, New Hampshire.
-Now a historic house museum and a National Historic Landmark, it is where American Revolutionary War naval hero John Paul Jones, resided from 1781-82 when it was operated as a boarding house.
+Now a historic house museum and a National Historic Landmark, it is where American Revolutionary War naval hero John Paul Jones, resided from 1781 to 1782 when it was operated as a boarding house.
 He also lived in a home in Fredericksburg, Virginia, on Caroline Street, owned by his brother.

 History

 The 2 1/2-story wood-frame house was built in 1758 by the master housewright Hopestill Cheswell, a successful African-American builder in the city.
 The house was built for Captain Gregory Purcell, who owned it with his wife Sarah until his death in 1776.

 After Purcell's death his wife took in boarders, until her own death in 1783.
 The American naval hero John Paul Jones rented a room at the widow Purcell's during 1781–1782, while supervising construction of the ship America.

 The house was declared a National Historic Landmark in 1972.